joonaspaakko/System-Commands.alfredworkflow/README.md

 ![](readme-images/system-commands-alfred-workflow-preview.png)

-Alfred doesn’t honor the [“**Reopen windows when logging back in**”](readme-images/macosx-restart-dialog.png) option.
-This workflow gets around it.
+Alfred doesn't honor the option: [“**Reopen windows when logging back in**”](readme-images/macosx-restart-dialog.png).
+This workflow gets around it by basically functioning like a macro.
+So if you see a glimpse of the confirmation dialog before the computer starts to shut down or whatever, that is completely normal.

-By default, this workflow executes the “commands” by automatically going through the dialogs but if you hold down `Cmd`, you get to manually cancel or accept the confirmation dialog.

-You can use that confirmation dialog to change the “**Reopen windows when logging back in**” option. `Space` toggles it.
+If needed, hold down `Cmd` when executing the action to stop at the confirmation dialog.
+You can use this confirmation dialog to change the “**Reopen windows when logging back in**”option without actually shutting down or restarting. `Space` toggles it when the dialog is open.

-> The workflow is made for Alfred 3.
+> The workflow was originally made for Alfred 3, but hsould work in future versions.

 ## Before using the workflow

-**You’ll want to disable the equivalent commands that come with Alfred:**
+So that you don't accidentally use the wrong commands, you will want to disable all the equivalent commands that come with Alfred at:
 `Alfred Preferences > Features > System`

 ## Default Keywords